typemill/typemill/readme.md

 Download TYPEMILL from the [TYPEMILL website](http://typemill.net), unzip the files and you are done.

 If you are a developer, you can also clone this repository.
-To do so, open your git command line (e.g. gitbash), go to your project folder (e.g. htdocs) and type:
+To do so, open your command line, go to your project folder (e.g. htdocs) and type:

     git clone git://github.com/trendschau/typemill.git